yuanzheliang/yuanzheliang.github.io/_pages/openings.md

   - /markdown.html
 ---

 ## Multiple Ph.D.
-Student and Postdoctoral Research Associate Positions in the School of Chemical, Biological and Environmental Engineering at Oregon State University
+Student and Postdoctoral Research Associate Opportunities in the School of Chemical, Biological and Environmental Engineering at Oregon State University

 ## Position Description